louiskleverman/crypto-warcraft/README.md

 npm install package.json
 ```

 To launch the game is simple.
-You must first launch Ganache-Cli or Ganache and copy the Mneunomics seed and open your MetaMask with the seed in order to access the private block-chain.
+You must first launch Ganache-Cli or Ganache and copy the Mnemonics  seed and open your MetaMask with the seed in order to access the private block-chain.
 This is so your metamask references the accounts on ganache-cli.

 Next you have to open a seperate terminal and navigate to the project's root folder (.../crypto-warcraft/).
 Once inside the directory use the following command line to compile and migrate the smart contract to the private blockchain.